beaherrera/CSDtoEEG-repo/scr_synthetic_data/README.md

-# sim_L5PCsPop #
+# Modeling application to synthetic field potential recordings
- Biophysical simulations performed in Figure 2 of Herrera and Westerberg et al. 2022.
+Codes for generating and analyzing the synthetic field potential recordings used to validate our proposed forward modeling approach linking mesoscopic CSD derived from LFP to macroscopic ERPs (Figure 2 - Herrera and Westerberg et al. (2022)).

 ### Description
-- [python_sim_scripts](python_sim_scripts): scripts to run biophysical simulations in Figure 2 of Herrera and Westerberg et al. 2022.
+- [python_sim_scripts](python_sim_scripts): scripts for running the biophysical simulations to generate the synthetic field potentials shown in Figure 2 of Herrera and Westerberg et al. (2022).
-- [matlab_ana_scripts](matlab_ana_scripts): matlab scripts used to process simulated data and generate Figure 2 C-K.
+- [matlab_ana_scripts](matlab_ana_scripts): matlab scripts used to process the synthetic field potentials and create Figure 2 C-K.

 ### Dependencies
 - MATLAB (release 2021b, [The MathWorks](https://www.mathworks.com/?s_tid=gn_logo)).
 Toolboxes: Signal Processing Toolbox, Parallel Computing Toolbox, Statistics and Machine Learning Toolbox.